 It may seem like being a saver is not much of a life, but in truth, it is only necessary to spend less than your wages for a while.
 Once you have some savings built up and invested wisely, the investments generate returns in the form of interest or capital gains.
 When these returns are large enough, they can be your new savings, and you can spend all of your wages.
 Later, you can begin to spend all your wages plus some of your investment returns.
 The best of savers can ultimately quit their jobs and live on their savings.

 If you are a saver, one way to think of it is that spenders go to work to benefit you.
 If you are a spender, then you go to work to benefit savers, at least partially.
 No amount of claiming that money isn’t the most important thing in life changes the basic fact that spenders work for savers.

 2. Dilbert creator Scott Adams has an interesting theory that China is doomed.
 Engineers will like it, but others probably won’t.

 3. Canadian Capitalist says that variable-rate mortgages are starting to look more attractive compared to fixed-rate mortgages.

-4. Jonathan Chevreau has some insights into the difficulty of saving money, particularly for young people.
+4. Jonathan Chevreau has some insights into the difficulty of saving money, particularly for young people (the web page with this article has disappeared since the time of writing).
 One point he misses is that access to credit is more prevalent now than when baby boomers were young.
 Even a cell phone contract where a bill is sent at the end of the month is a form of credit.
 For some people, the only way they stop consuming is if they are prevented from having what they want.
 Long enough ago, that meant the money in their pockets was gone.
 Now it means all forms of credit have been maxed out.